U.S. Army Garrison Rheinland-Pfalz and German authorities establish mutual aid agreement for enhanced emergency services

-U.S. Army Garrison Rheinland-Pfalz commander Col. Reid E. Furman, the Directorate for Emergency Services and German officials from surrounding cities and communities sign a mutual agreement which secures and ensures mutual aid and assistance between the agencies and communities in the event of emergencies, such as fires, floods and other possible hazards.
+KAISERSLAUTERN, Germany – U.S. Army Garrison Rheinland-Pfalz Directorate for Emergency Services (DES) partnered with German officials from surrounding cities and communities to sign a mutual agreement here, Feb.
+21. The joint agreement secures and ensures mutual aid and assistance between the agencies and communities in the event of emergencies, such as fires, floods and other possible hazards.

+The garrison’s DES initiated the mutual aid agreement to establish reliable support systems between the partnering agencies when there is a need to respond and provide care for the shared communities throughout the Rheinland-Pfalz footprint.

+“Today we gather to recognize and celebrate the importance of our mutual assistance agreement, which plays a critical role in strengthening our emergency response capabilities and promoting international cooperation in times of need,” said Lt.
+Col David Castillo, DES.

 |Date Taken: